BIBLIOGRINDAdventures in Writing, Reading & Book Culture

-I enjoy books that take me into the lives of characters whom I might have wanted to be, or never in my dreams want to walk in their shoes.
-These are the kinds of stories I write, as well.
+I enjoy books that take me into the lives of characters whom I might have wanted to be — or never in my dreams dare to walk in their shoes.
+These are the kinds of stories I write.
 Story to me is all about the characters who live inside that world, a world we all know in some small way.
 And I only read authors who take care to bring their characters alive!

 Hello, my name is Mark Beyer.
 I write novels.
 Good ones.

-Readers shall discover that my stories track the nuances of experience.
-People interested in reading strong fiction will quickly notice a common purpose among its writers: we work to understand the character of men and women in contemporary society.
+Readers shall discover that my books track the nuances of experience.
+People interested in reading strong fiction will quickly detect a common purpose among its writers: we work to understand the internal and external characters of men and women in contemporary society.

 My motto is . . . “read, live, write”

 Please read on to learn what kinds of pages and posts BiblioGrind delivers (and what it doesn’t), and what its purpose is for readers and writers and book-culture enthusiasts.
 Sometimes there are political essays, and other times essays focused on the visual arts.
 Allow yourself to scroll down the sidebar and frolic through the various blogs, or jump to a recent post whose title catches your eye, and don’t forget to look through the Books & Bylines pages, where I have lots of archived material, novel excerpts, and visual art images.

 If you wish to follow this blog, please subscribe to the RSS feed (upper left-hand corner, that blue button thingy we all recognize).
 I write often, even consistently, but not on a set schedule, and so getting updates through your reader tracker will help to not waste your valuable time.
 Enjoy the site and its many mini-blogs…

 Here are some comments that critics, and readers like yourself, are saying about my newest novel, WHAT BEAUTY …